Momotte123/learn_to_code/README.md

 | Day 13         | [10 exercises](day13/d13.en.pdf)          |
 | Rush 02        | [Rush 00 reversed](rush02/colle02.en.pdf) |
 | BSQ            | [BSQ](bsq/bsq.en.pdf)                     |

+In order to push changes to github:

+    Edit the files on your computer
+    git add
+    git commit -m "DESCRIBE THE CHANGES"
+    git push origin master

+In order to check which files have been edited:

+    git status